If you move, change your email address

 Lambert , Richard Lambardo,

-William K. Hennninger, Cynthia (Colella) Anderson, Pam and Richard Wass
+William K. Hennninger, Cynthia (Colella) Anderson, Pam and Richard Wass,

 Thought for the day